 That evening, my BFF and I visited her friend’s home.
-She was very friendly and warm-hearted.
+She welcomed us in a very friendly and warm-hearted manner.
 I met her sweet children, too.
-While I was staying with them, I learned many important things, which would influence my way of life and career in the future.
+While I was staying with them, I learned many important things, which would influence my view of life and career in the future.
 I will never forget her warm hospitality.

-After that, I went to Lewis Ginter Botanical Garden, which is voted America’s #4 public garden by USA Today.
-First, I had a garden salad out on the patio of Garden Café.
+After that, I went to Lewis Ginter Botanical Garden.
+First, I had a garden salad out on the patio of the Garden Café.
 The weather was nice and perfect for an outdoor lunch.

-I enjoyed strolling around the garden, taking pictures of the flowers.
+After lunch, I enjoyed strolling around the garden and taking pictures of flowers.
 I explored the garden, while looking at the map.
 I liked walking through the rose garden, the serene woods, and along the lake.
-There were some schoolchildren led by their teachers around the conservatory.
-The garden was very large.
-In some areas, I saw older people once in a while and we said hello to each other.
-I can tell how the botanical garden is loved by people of all ages.
+I saw some schoolchildren led by their teachers.
+In some areas, I saw older people once in a while, and we said hello to each other.
+I could tell how much the botanical garden was loved by people of all ages.
 In other areas, I was alone.
 I sometimes felt as if I had the garden to myself.
 What a luxurious time it was!

 The way leading to the conservatory was full of pink and purple flowers.

-I finally came to the conservatory.
-At the entrance, there is a small lotus pond.
-Inside the building, you can see various cacti and orchids, which are all well maintained.
+I finally reached the conservatory.
+At the entrance, there was a small lotus pond.
+Inside the building, there were various cacti and orchids, which were all well maintained.

 Getting out of the conservatory, I stepped onto a walkway where some inspiring words were engraved.
 I liked every word.
-These are words I really want to cherish in my life.
+These were words I really wanted to cherish in my life.